Rose Bertin: French Revolution

 Bertin was absent from France during the September Massacres, which resulted in her being placed in the list of émigrés.
 She managed to have herself removed from the list and returned to France in December 1792 to attend to her business.
 During this stay, popular legend says she destroyed her account books in order to spare the queen from having her bills used against her during her trial.
 However, this does not appear to be true: all the bills of the queen prior to August 1792 were already in the possession of the government through Henry, liquidator of the civil estate, and there was at that point not yet a trial planned against Marie Antoinette.
 It would therefore have been pointless for Bertin to destroy her account books for that reason, and the bills of Marie Antoinette were in fact inherited by her heirs, who would demand payment of them until 1830.

-In February 1793, Rose Bertin left France for London.
+In February 1793, Bertin left France for London.
 For a while, she was able to serve her old clients among the émigrés, and her fashion dolls continued to circulate among European capitals, as far away as Saint Petersburg.
 During these years, her main income was through demanding payment of bills owed to her by her old foreign clients, such as the queen of Sweden, Sophia Magdalena of Denmark.
 Her business in Paris still operated, despite her absence, through representatives she appointed and money she sent to it from London, and she still delivered orders to Marie Antoinette.

 Later career

-In January 1795, Rose Bertin managed to have her name struck from the list of émigrés through her lawyer, who claimed that she had been absent legally since she left the country for business purposes on a legal passport from July 1792 (omitting her stay in France December 1792-February 1793), and she was thus free to return and resume her business.
+In January 1795, Bertin managed to have her name struck from the list of émigrés through her lawyer, who claimed that she had been absent legally since she left the country for business purposes on a legal passport from July 1792 (omitting her stay in France December 1792-February 1793), and she was thus free to return and resume her business.
 She is alleged to have acted as a secret messenger for émigrés during this trip, and it is known that she provided them with funds, but this could have been merely a sign of her well-known generosity.

 Her business never fully recovered, but continued on a smaller scale.
 This was partially because of inflation and partially because fashions changed after the French Revolution ended.
 Joséphine de Beauharnais was among her clients, and she had foreign clients such as Maria Theresa of Naples and Sicily (1799) and Maria Luisa of Parma (1808).
 She was eventually replaced as the leading fashion designer by Louis Hippolyte Leroy.

-As the 19th century dawned, Bertin transferred her business to her nephews and retired to her estate in Épinay.
+As the nineteenth century dawned, Bertin transferred her business to her nephews and retired to her estate in Épinay.
 She died in 1813 in Épinay-sur-Seine.